Musume Dōjōji: Synopsis

 The drama begins at the Dōjō-ji temple where monks are getting ready to consecrate a new bell to replace the old one destroyed by the serpent demon.
 A shirabyōshi named Hanako (白拍子花子) approaches the gate of the temple and expresses her interest in worshipping before the new bell.
 The monks initially refuse her, indicating that women are not allowed at the ceremony due to the previous incident with the serpent-demon, but they eventually relent on condition that she performs a sacred dance for them at the ceremony.
 Hanako first dances solemnly in a formal Noh style, before she performs more lively kabuki dances, changing her costume quickly by employing a quick-change technique called hikinuki (引き抜き, lit. '"pulling out"').
 She then continues with a number of different dances, and the monks become enchanted by her dancing.
 Her dancing becomes more agitated, and the monks, alarmed, try but fail to stop her.
-Eventually she climbs up the bell and reveals herself to be a snake who had previously destroyed the bell, which is where the drama ends.
+Eventually she climbs up the bell and reveals herself to be a snake that had previously destroyed the bell, which is where the drama ends.

 Variations of the story are found in other versions of the play.
 In one version, the bell lifts to reveal that she has transformed into a serpent or dragon who then becomes exorcised by an oshimodoshi (a repeller of demons) and the monks' prayers.
 In another, a group of yoten fighters arrange themselves to form the dragon tail at the end.